tableau/extensions-api/docs/trex_known_issues.md

 {:toc}

+### Time zone not persisted when updating date parameter

+When you update a date or date-time parameter using `changeValueAsync()`, the time zone information is not kept.
+The date/time is still correct, however, it is just that the data/time is converted to UTC.

+### The getDataSourcesAsync method is slow

+If your extension uses the `getDatSourcesAsync()` method, calling this method might negatively impact performance and responsiveness of the viz that your extension is added to.
+The method is not entirely asynchronous and includes some serial operations.

 ### Unable to print or save image of the extension in a dashboard

 - If you print a dashboard to a `.pdf` file, or save the dashboard as an image (or receive an image of the dashboard, as part of subscription) the zone that contains the extension will be blank.